Week 7: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 13. John McCain announced he would hold hearings during the first week of January, before Trump takes office, on Russian hacking — which Trump denies.

-14. A second round of FOIA were filed to gain access to FBI emails relating to Comey letter, to see if there were ties to Giuliani or Flynn.
+14. A second round of FOIA lawsuits were filed to gain access to FBI emails relating to Comey letter, to see if there were ties to Rudy Giuliani or Michael Flynn.